universal-ctags/citre/docs/user-manual/use-citre-peek.md

 # How To Use `citre-peek`

-## Peek the definition of a symbol
+## Peek the definition/references

 The basic use of `citre-peek` is to read the definition of a symbol, without leaving current buffer.
 This is often helpful when writing code.

-Type `M-x citre-peek` on a symbol to peek its definition.
+Type `M-x citre-peek` or `M-x citre-peek-reference` on a symbol to peek its definition or references.
+Citre also has `citre-query-peek(-reference)` to take a user inputted symbol.
+See their docstrings for details.

 A peek window will be opened under current line, and it follows the cursor.
 You can use these keybindings to browse in the peek window:

 - `M-n`, `M-p`: Next/prev line.
 - `M-N`, `M-P`: Next/prev definition.